stackhpc/s3-active-storage-prototype/README.md

 The currently supported reducers are `max`, `min`, `sum`, `select` and `count`.
 All reducers return the result using the same datatype as specified in the request except for `count` which always returns the result as `int64`.

-For a running instance of the proxy server, the full OpenAPI specification is browsable at the `{proxy-address}/docs/` endpoint.
+For a running instance of the proxy server, the full OpenAPI specification is browsable as a web page at the `{proxy-address}/redoc/` endpoint or in raw json form at `{proxy-address}/openapi.json`.

 ## Caveats